Kalurkot Tehsil

 Kallur Kot Tehsil is a Tehsil of Bhakkar District in Punjab, Pakistan.
 The city of Kallurkot is the headquarters of the Tehsil, an administrative subdivision of the district created in 1982.

 Kallurkot is the capital and largest city of Bhakkar.
 It is located at an elevation of 187 m above sea level and its population is 35,574.
-It is located at 31˚37’60N 71˚4’0E at an elevation of 187 m and lies on the left bank of the Indus River.
+It is located at 31˚37’60N 71˚4’0E on the left bank of the Indus River.
 It has a population of almost 253758/ ref (2017).

 Administration

 The tehsil is administratively subdivided into 10 Union Councils, these are: